dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

   :hooks [leiningen.cljsbuild leiningen.resource])
 {% endprism %}

-There looks like a lot here, but it's fairly straight forward.
+There looks like a lot here, but it\'s fairly straight forward.
 On lines 3 and 4, the project file brings in a few Leinengen plug-ins - one for copying resource files from a source location to the destination and cljsbuild to make it easier to integrate Clojurescript into Leinengen.